OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2024-07-12-My_time_at_carv.md

 I was falling into the mindset of 'everything is broken' again, and the nerves and stress were ramping up.

 # December 2020 - Ski testing
 Later than ideal, I flew out to Zermatt, Switzerland.
 I was performing some on mountain ski testing with a bunch of different devices we picked which were meant to cover a wide range of manufacturers, price points and OS versions.
 The trip should have been fun.
-I was being paid to go skiing for crying out loud.
+I was being paid to go skiing!
 However, the trip was not fun.
 I was there for a total of 4 ski testing days.
 It was meant to be more, but I flew home early for reasons detailed below.

 I was finding bugs.
 Lots of bugs.
 Bugs that weren't straightforward to fix.
 Bugs that were hard to reproduce or debug.